artalar/reatom/docs/src/content/docs/getting-started/learning.md

 ### Basic primitives

-The reatom is based on three basic primitives: Atom, Action and Context.
+The reatom is based on three basic primitives: `Atom`, `Action` and `Context`.
-Below you can see how they are used together, after which we will look at each line and what happens in it
+Below you can see an example of how they are used together.
+We'll break down each line and explain what happens.

 ## Context

-The first thing we did was create a _context_.
-It is required for read, modify and subscribe operations.
-Later we will see what tricks it allows us to do, but now we will focus on the fact that it is enough to create **one context for the whole application**
+First, we created a _context_.
+It is essential for reading, modifying, and subscribing to changes.
+We'll explore its cool features later, but for now, remember: **one context is enough for the whole application**.

 ```ts
 import { createCtx } from '@reatom/framework'